-An introduction to theory and evidence regarding economics of elementary, secondary, and higher education, Topics may include the economic returns to education for students, signaling versus human capital explanations, the rationale for government subsidies and regulation, accountability performance incentives for educators, and the rising cost of schools and colleges.
-Course may be repeated 1 time for credit.
+An introduction to theory and evidence regarding economics of elementary, secondary, and higher education.
+Topics may include the generally positive economic benefits to education for students, signaling versus human capital explanations behind those benefits, the rationale for government subsidies and regulation of education, the design of accountability performance incentives for educators, and the rising cost of schools and colleges.

 Prerequisite(s): ECON 1010 and 1020.
 Course Limit: 1